View MapView Map

 Clonakilty Park Adventure Centre

-If you fancy a freefall jump with the kids, you can try it out at the adventure centre in the grounds of Clonakilty Park Hotel.
+If you fancy a freefall jump with the kids, you can try it out at the Clonakilty Park Adventure Centre, set on the grounds of Clonakilty Park Hotel.
 Trek through the air on high ropes, scream down the zip line and catch the view from the 65ft climbing wall as you navigate the course over two hours.
+Bear in mind, this activity is best suited towards kids aged eight and over.

 Unforgettable coastal drive